Tharunkunamalla/Edunet_Project_Cracters_Detection/README.md

 ## 📌 Objective
 This guide helps you run YOLOv5 object detection (e.g. crater detection) in **Google Colab**, step-by-step, including model loading, image inference, and result visualization.
+> Note : In this ive ignored `best.py` bcz it has more size().... so instead of best.pt, I have used Yolo's Pretranined model....
+YOLOv5.pt

 ---